ibm-cloud-docs/log-analysis/agent/upgrade_agent_kube_cluster.md

 * **The number of LogDNA pods equals the number of worker nodes in your cluster.**
 * All pods must be in a `Running` state.
 * *Stdout* and *stderr* are automatically collected and forwarded from all containers.
 Log data includes application logs and worker logs.
-* By default, the LogDNA agent pod that runs on a worker collects logs from all namespaces on that node, including kube-system logs.
+* By default, the logging agent pod that runs on a worker collects logs from all namespaces on that node, including kube-system logs.